ReDI-School/intermediate-java/lesson3/index.md

 ### git pull
 Is used to fetch and download content from a remote repository and immediately update the local repository to match that content.
-Is actually a combination of two other commands, git fetch followed by git merge.
+Is actually a combination of two other commands, `git fetch` followed by `git merge`.

 ### git clone
 Cloning a local or remote repository